Wednesday, 6 November 2024

 Little Buttonquail

-We soon left the car and started on foot, with aid of infrared cameras we found several Australian Pipits, a female Brown Songlark was also added.
+We soon left the car behind and started on foot, with aid of infrared cameras we found several Australian Pipits, a female Brown Songlark was also added.

 Australian Pipit